 Long-Term Athlete Development addresses historical problems in sport.
-Long-Term Athlete Development has been developed to answer issues that have historically hampered athlete development in many Canadian sports.
-Long-Term Athlete Development is designed to address problems such as over-competing, under-training, ignoring developmental stages, and more.
-Long-Term Athlete Development addresses several traditional shortcomings in the Canadian sport system that have led to serious consequences in the training and development of our athletes.
+Long-Term Development framework has been developed to answer issues that have historically hampered athlete development in many Canadian sports.
+Long-Term Development is designed to address problems such as over-competing, under-training, ignoring developmental stages, and more.
+Long-Term Development addresses several traditional shortcomings in the Canadian sport system that have led to serious consequences in the training and development of our athletes.

 - Developmental athletes over-compete and under-train.